VoupraSP/VoupraSP/README.md

 # Hi there, I'm Rayam. 👋

 Welcome to my GitHub profile!
-I'm a dedicated front-end developer from Brazil, passionate about creating beautiful and functional web experiences.
+I'm a junior front-end developer from Brazil, passionate about creating beautiful and functional web experiences.
 Here's a bit about me:

 ## 🌟 About Me